 They can help you get a payment extension, find a new home, or have a completely blocked eviction.
 Search online or call your local court for contact information for the nearest Legal Aid Society office.

 If you’re not at that point yet, contact local charities for one-off grants to help cover the cost of rent before they fall behind enough to warrant an eviction.
-Grants, unlike loans, do not need to be repaid, and that can substantially alleviate the financial burden of trying to get back on track.
+Grants, unlike loans, do not need to be repaid.
+So that can substantially alleviate the financial burden of trying to get back on track.
 Some of these organizations can also provide temporary housing, if you need it, or help you find affordable housing.

 Here are some places to look for help.
 Keep in mind that having a job when you go there gives you an advantage.

 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act.

 Including major revisions to the Emergency Home Shelter Grant program, now called the Program Emergency Solutions Grant is a program funded by the federal government through the US.
 USA Department of Housing and Urban Development (HUD).